How to Make Window Boxes Look Good in Winter — For a Colorful and Blooming Curb Appeal

 Evergreen plants hold their own for months and will anchor your window box design in winter and beyond.
 They form a permanent display that allows the planting around them to be switched in and out seasonally.

-There are plenty of small evergreen shrubs that look wonderful in winter window boxes, and will add plenty of visual interest and appeal over the coldest months.
+There are plenty of small evergreen shrubs that look wonderful in winter window boxes and will add plenty of visual interest and appeal over the coldest months.

-A combination of clipped structural evergreens with a supporting cast of seasonal winter planting like heathers and pansies let's you create a low-maintenance scheme that offers long-lasting color and structure.
-When the evergreens outgrow their space they can simply be transferred to the garden.
+A combination of clipped structural evergreens with a supporting cast of seasonal winter planting like heathers and pansies lets you create a low-maintenance scheme that offers long-lasting color and structure.
+When the evergreens outgrow their space, they can simply be transferred to the garden.

 3. Brighten your exterior by tucking in pockets of color

-(Image credit: Elena Petrachkova/Getty Images)
+(Image credit: Getty Images)

 One of the dream color combinations for winter window box ideas is pretty flowers and berries in deep reds and dusky pinks mixed with evergreen interest.
-Some plants combine all three in one, such as skimmia.
+Some plants combine all three in one, such as Japanese skimmia.
 This winter interest foliage plant has shapely evergreen leaves, dense clusters of white or pink flowers in spring, and colorful berries (as long as you plant a female and male variety together).
 This means they are a great all-rounder for winter window box ideas.

 4. Introduce little elements of surprise to your design

-Small and compact varieties of pussy willow can be started off in a large container or window box then transferred to the garden once they outgrow the space.
+Small and compact varieties of pussy willow can be started off in a large container or window box and then transferred to the garden once they outgrow the space.
 There is also a beautiful dwarf weeping variety called Kilmarnock willow that makes a very ornamental addition to window boxes, where it will cascade prettily over the sides.

 5. Use symmetry to create an eye-catching display